 In every community in Rhode Island, there are individuals and families impacted by hunger.
 Far too many people still require assistance putting food on the table.
 And food insecurity greatly affects some of our most vulnerable citizens.
 The health of children and seniors suffers when they have limited access to adequate nutritious food.

-According to the United States Department of Agriculture (USDA), 12 percent of Rhode Islanders, 51,000 households, are food insecure, meaning they are often unsure where their next meal will come from due to lack of resources.
-The most severe conditions associated with hunger are reported by 4.7 percent of our state’s residents, 20,000 households.
+According to the United States Department of Agriculture (USDA), 12.8 percent of Rhode Islanders, over 56,000 households, are food insecure, meaning they are often unsure where their next meal will come from due to lack of resources.
+The most severe conditions associated with hunger are reported by 6.1 percent of our state’s residents, nearly 27,000 households.

 Equipped with a 77,000-square-foot facility, a fleet of trucks and a professional staff, the Food Bank safely and efficiently solicits, collects, stores and distributes large quantities of food from many sources.
 Every week, the Food Bank moves nearly 200,000 pounds of food out its doors to agencies that directly serve Rhode Islanders in need.